Bariatric Surgery in Thailand | Gastric Sleeve

 Normal risks of bleeding or blood clots associated with any surgery.

 Complications do not occur very often but the most common complication after gastric sleeve surgery is a staple line leak.
 This can occur during or soon after surgery.
-In detail, this situation is usually being able to be repaired without complications.
+In detail, this situation is usually able to be repaired without complications.
 But, if leaks go unnoticed you will start to experience symptoms.
-Also, you are required to contact your doctor.
+Should this happen you will be required to contact your doctor.
 You will be given full information about these symptoms plus diet and lifestyle changes.
 If you have any issues, you can discuss with your doctor during your follow up consultations.

 Recovery from gastric sleeve surgery is different for each patient.
 For some, it is painful and others are up and around almost straight after surgery.